 Being the 'Sensitive Sally' that I am, I promptly walked to the stockroom to wipe away the tears that had already started creeping up.
 Who knows, maybe it was that time of the month for me.
-My co-workers were amazingly supportive, telling me not to let her get to me...that she was just an 'aging woman' (I'm being nice) who was probably just jealous and trying to pick on me.
+My co-workers were amazingly supportive, telling me not to let her get to me...that she was just an aging woman who was probably just jealous and trying to pick on me.

 I felt better.
 Yet, everytime I looked in the mirror I got sad.